Recent Blogs

 Step 3: Voice Generation & Synchronization

 Here's where AI really shines.
-Instead of hiring voice actors, AI text-to-speech generates natural-sounding narration in any language.
+Instead of hiring voice actors, AI voiceover generates natural-sounding narration in any language.

 Some systems add lip-sync technology that matches mouth movements to words, making dubbed videos look realistic instead of awkward.